-Cause: The elementary and high school general funds were overspent due to the District maintaining an out of date supply inventory listing that required the District to adjust them at year end.
-The elementary tuition fund and high school tuition fund was overspent due lack of oversight by the District.
+Cause: The high school general funds were overspent due to the District maintaining an out of date supply inventory listing that required the District to adjust them at year end.

 Effect: The District is in violation of Montana statue MCA 20-9-133(2).